ghostbang/linux/readme.md

 Ghostbang is a Debian-based Linux operating system for the [Raspberry Pi](https://www.raspberrypi.org/) computer.

 After [Crunchbang](http://crunchbang.org/) and [Pibang](http://pibanglinux.com/) ceased development, I decided to roll my own distro.
+Hence, Ghostbang arose from the ashes...the ashes being a Minibian fork as a minimal starting point.
+My goal here with Ghostbang is to start from a minimal build to a distro with a similar look and lightweight experience Crunchbang/Pibang had.
+I will add my own personal touches and add or remove solel.
+The However, it is my intention this operating system stays stable and well documented.

-Henceforth, Ghostbang arose from the ashes.
-Ghostbang is being developed for the Raspberry Pi with hobbyist intentions.
+Ghostbang is being developed for the Raspberry Pi with a hobbyist timeframe.
 Releases will be sporadic and rules of convention will be broken.
-However, it is my wish that this operating system stays usable and current in effort to allow others to freely use, contribute, fork and to study.

 <sub>Check out the [Release Notes](https://github.com/ghostbang/linux/blob/master/releases.md) for more information.</sub>
 <sub><i>Installation instructions are found [here](http://www.sudo.ws/). </i></sub>